 This single engine turboprop aircraft is easy to recognise: it has a canard configuration with a pusher prop at the end of the fuselage.
 Also it has vertical stabilisers at the wingtips.

 Intended for the same market as the Cessna Caravan, Quest Kodiak and GippsAero Airvan the Explorer series has a similar appearance.
 Its main recognition points are the main gear retracting in a pod on the opposite side of the fuselage, and the tall vertical stabiliser with small dorsal fin.

 These two aircraft are two generations of the same aircraft, that started as Aeritalia G222.
 It has the same configuration and size as the CN235/C295, but has a wider fuselage, and different and many cockpit windows.
-Moreover it has much less cabin windows!
+Moreover, it has only a few cabin windows!

 Straight wings with tip tanks and small, round air intakes in the wing roots characterise this jet training aircraft.
 It furthermore has a tandem cockpit with a bow frame near the front, except for the single seat variants of course.
 The back and front seats are at about the same level.

 The small, nearly round air intakes in the wing roots are the main characteristic of this jet trainer aircraft.
 It resembles its predecessor however, the MB326, which has the same type of air intakes.
 To distinguish both aircraft look at the canopy: the one of the MB339 is larger and the rear seat is higher than the front seat.